pallosp/contour_plot/README.md

 ### Text output

-The library can also visualize boolean-valued functions using Unicode block drawing character, exposing the plot's underlying structure:
+The library can also visualize boolean-valued functions using Unicode block drawing characters, exposing the plot's underlying structure:

 ```typescript
 import {Plot, squaresToText} from 'contour-plot-svg';